Sammmte/unity-toolbar-extender-ui-toolkit/Assets/Package/README.md

 - Visual elements with `MainToolbarElementAttribute` are handled by `MainToolbarAutomaticExtender` static class.
 Although you could, it's not officially supported to use this feature at the same time that manipulating the `MainToolbar` class.
 - Remember that Unity's `real` main toolbar object is destroyed when the layout changes.
 Every change made to that object goes away with it.
 Use `MainToolbar.OnRefresh` event to re-apply your changes.

+## About MainToolbarAutomaticExtender Class:

+- This is the main manager.
+All the magic happens inside.
+- This class **WON'T** do anything, unless you mark at least one type derived from `VisualElement` with `MainToolbarElementAttribute`.

 ## About how this package saves its data